expo/awesome-expo/README.md

 - [React Native Playground](https://getexponent.com/@rnplay/rnplay) - Write snippets in your browser using [rnplay.org](https://rnplay.org/) and try them out with this!
 - [Pocket Gear](https://getexponent.com/@rncommunity/pocketgear) - PocketGear is a clean and simple Pokédex app for Pokémon GO.
 - [Breakout](https://getexponent.com/@community/breakout) - A game where you have to smash blocks with your paddle using GL.
+- [Tetris](https://getexponent.com/@community/react-native-tetris) - The Tetris game you know and love.

 ### App Store apps Using Exponent